Finistere/antidote/README.rst

     """

 Hooked ?
-Check out the documentation !
+Check out the `documentation <https://antidote.readthedocs.io/en/stable>`_ !
 There are still features not presented here !

 Comparison
 ==========

-Disclaimer: This comparison is mostly based on the documentation of the most popular libraries I know of and is obviously somewhat biased. :)
+*Disclaimer: This comparison is mostly based on the documentation of the most popular libraries I know of, not less not more.*

-In short, how does Antidote compare to other libraries ?
+Why choose Antidote ?

-- **Everything is explicit**: Some libraries using an :code:`@inject`-like decorator, such as injector_, lagom_ or python_inject_ will try to instantiate a class when used as a type hint if the argument is missing.
-Antidote will only inject dependencies that you have defined as such.
-Also by default Antidote will not inject anything unless explicitly told so, even for class type hints.
-This makes it a lot easier to understand what will be injected or not when looking at unknown code.
+- **Everything is explicit**: Some libraries using an :code:`@inject`-like decorator, such as injector_, lagom_ or python_inject_ will instantiate any missing arguments.
+Antidote will only inject dependencies that you have defined as such and only when told so.
+Making it easier to understand what is injected or not at first glance.
-- **Rich ecosystem**: With the exception of dependency_injector_, I don't know of any library providing as much flexibility regarding dependency management.
-Most of them will only inject class, support simple factories and singletons.
-With Antidote you can also express configuration, interfaces, lazy methods or functions.
+- **Flexibility**: With the exception of dependency_injector_, most libraries will only support services (class), simple factories and singletons.
+  Antidote also provides configuration, interfaces, stateful factories, lazy methods/functions, scopes, async injection.
-- **Maintainability**: Again with the exception of dependency_injector_, dependency injection libraries may hide things from you.
-Typically when defining a factory for class, it'll be defined somewhere and you won't have any way of knowing *easily* where to find the factory *without knowing* the application.
-Dependencies defined out of the box with Antidote ensure that you can *always* track back a dependency to its definition with nothing more than a "go to definition" from your IDE.
+- **Maintainability**: Again with the exception of dependency_injector_, dependency injection libraries can make it difficult to understand how/where a dependency is created.
+Typically when declaring a factory for a service (class), you won't have any way of finding easily the function when using the service.
+Antidote syntax *always* ensures that you can.
+Antidote primary goal is helping you create maintainable code.
 - **Performance**: Antidote's :code:`@inject` is heavily tuned for performance in the compiled version (Cython).
-Not other library goes as far.
-Now whether it's really necessary for a dependency injection library is debatable.
-But this allows you to use :code:`@inject` virtually anywhere easily.
+No other library goes as far.
+Now whether it's really useful for a dependency injection library is debatable.
+But this allows you to use :code:`@inject` virtually anywhere without any impact.
+(See benchmarks on the top)

 The main difference with dependency_injector_ is the philosophy of the library.
-With dependency_injector_ declaration of dependencies (to the :code:`container`) and their implementation are in two separate files:
+With dependency_injector_ declaration of dependencies to the :code:`container` and their implementation are in two separate files:

 .. code-block:: python